 Parmelee Man Sentenced for Assault

-Poor Bear was remanded to the custody of the United States Marshal.
+Two Eagle was immediately remanded to the custody of the U.S. Marshals Service.

 Indian Country Law and Justice